cloudwatt/applications/bundle-trusty-mean/README_EN.md

 <a name="console" />

-### C’est bien tout ça, mais vous n’auriez pas un moyen de lancer l’application par la console ?
+### All of this is fine, but you do not have a way to run the stack thru the console ?

-Et bien si !
-En utilisant la console, vous pouvez déployer un serveur MEAN :
+Yes !
+Using the console, you can deploy a LAMP server:

-1. Allez sur le Github Cloudwatt dans le répertoire applications/bundle-trusty-mean
+1. Go the Cloudwatt Github in the applications/bundle-trusty-lamp repository
-2. Cliquez sur le fichier nommé bundle-trusty-mean.heat.yml
+2. Click on the file nammed bundle-trusty-lamp.heat.yml
-3. Cliquez sur RAW, une page web apparait avec le détail du script
+3. Click on RAW, a web page appear with the script details
-4. Enregistrez-sous le contenu sur votre PC dans un fichier avec le nom proposé par votre navigateur (enlever le .txt à la fin)
+4. Save as its content on your PC.
+You can use the default name proposed by your browser (just remove the .txt)
-5. Rendez-vous à la section « [Stacks](https://console.cloudwatt.com/project/stacks/) » de la console.
+5. Go to the « [Stacks](https://console.cloudwatt.com/project/stacks/) » section of the console
-6. Cliquez sur « Lancer la stack », puis cliquez sur « fichier du modèle » et sélectionnez le fichier que vous venez de sauvegarder sur votre PC, puis cliquez sur « SUIVANT »
+6. Click on « Launch stack », then click on « Template file » and select the file you've just saved on your PC, then click on « NEXT »
-7. Donnez un nom à votre stack dans le champ « Nom de la stack »
+7. Named your stack in the « Stack name » field
-8. Entrez votre keypair dans le champ « keypair_name »
+8. Enter your keypair in the « keypair_name » field
-9. Choisissez la taille de votre instance parmi le menu déroulant « flavor_name » et cliquez sur « LANCER »
+9. Choose the instance size using the « flavor_name » popup menu and click on « LAUNCH »

-La stack va se créer automatiquement (vous pouvez en voir la progression cliquant sur son nom).
-Quand tous les modules deviendront « verts », la création sera terminée.
-Vous pourrez alors aller dans le menu « Instances » pour découvrir l’IP flottante qui a été générée automatiquement.
-Ne vous reste plus qu’à lancer votre IP dans votre navigateur.
+The stack will be automatically created (you can see its progress by clicking on its name).
+When all its modules will become "green", the creation will be completed.
+Then you can go on the "Instances" menu to discover the flotting IP value that has been automatically generated.
+Now, just run this IP adress in your browser and enjoy !

-C’est (déjà) FINI !
+It is (already) FINISH !

 ## So watt ?